 After National Service, he became a graduate apprentice at Rolls Royce Aero Engines in Derby and subsequently worked as an engineer for a range of companies including British Aerospace.
 In 1966 Alastair married Veronica du Feu, an academic specialising in Eastern European languages.
 They were keen concertgoers and staunch supporters of the Royal Shakespeare Theatre at Stratford-upon-Avon.
 Both were always especially eager to provide encouragement and opportunities for young people.
 Alastair regarded his greatest achievement in retirement as the establishment of The Imagineering Foundation.
 He remained actively involved in this organisation, which encourages young people to take an interest in and participate in engineering.
 At his death in 2012, he left the major part of his estate equally to this foundation and to The Fenton Arts Trust, both fitting gifts from someone who made enthusing and supporting young people a cornerstone of life.

-Biographical information provided courtesy of Richard Ward (a lifelong friend of Colin Fenton and of Shu-Yao and Chairman of The Trust from 2000 to 2006) and courtesy of Fiona Thompson (niece of Alastair Graham-Bryce and Honorary Treasurer of The Trust from November 2005 to date).
+Biographical information provided courtesy of Richard Ward (a lifelong friend of Colin Fenton and of Shu-Yao and Chairman of The Trust from 2000 to 2006) and courtesy of Trustee Fiona Thompson (niece of Alastair Graham-Bryce and daughter-in-law of Pat Thompson: Honorary Treasurer from 2005 to 2019).